 Mistakes happen, and there were a few made in the research, editing, and production of Always Something Doing and of Scollay Square.
 The ones of which I am aware are listed here.
 If you believe you have spotted any others, feel free to bring them to my attention in an email.

-Due to an error in research, John Scollay (Boston's Fire Marshall in 1747 and later a member of the Sons of Liberty,) is incorrectly identified as the same man who leased the Winnisimmet Ferry in 1692.
+1) Due to an error in research, in ASD on page 12, paragraph 3, John Scollay (Boston's Fire Marshall in 1747 and later a member of the Sons of Liberty,) is incorrectly identified as the same man who leased the Winnisimmet Ferry in 1692.
 He wasn't, and it has since been assumed that he was actually John's father (as he is identified in a number of sources.)
 But research by descendants of the Scollay family now place the assumption in doubt.
 It's possible that the ferry owner was "actually a son of William Scollay (brother of 7.James Scollay) who also emigrated to Boston," according to one researcher.
 We continue to press for the final answer.

-A production error reversed and printed in negative the image on the bottom of page
+3) In the second edition of ASD, a production error reversed and printed in negative the image on the bottom of page 160.

 Copyright © 2024 David Kruh - All Rights Reserved.